avioconsulting/b2b-maven-plugin/README.md

 ## Development Workflow

 The general idea is to use the B2B console on your laptop as an "IDE".
 Everything goes in there.
 Then you run this to populate your repo:

 ```
 mvn -Denv=LOCAL -Db2b.export=true generate-resources
 # This will run an export from the server but will filter out anything that doesn't match your POM properties (see above)
 ```

 Deploy the project like you would a SOA composite:

 ```
 mvnd -Denv=LOCAL pre-integration-test
 ```

 ## Wish List

+Before running export, produce a mapping of supported document definition refs in the tp file.
+Then after the export, go back and make all those IDs in the TP and TPA file consistent.